UlrikDaae/Ulrik-Daae/README.md

 - Excel: VBA.

-**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis  and the Data Analysis with R Specialization.
+**Courses I'm taking:** I'm  taking the SQL Basics for Data Science course by UC Davis  and the Data Analysis with R Specialization by Duke University.

 ### 🗂 My work